 SEXUAL ASSAULT.
 Every year approximately 132,000 women report that they have been victims of rape or attempted rape, and more than half of them knew their attackers.
 It's estimated that two to six times that many women are raped, but do not report it.
 Every year 1.2 million women are forcibly raped by their current or former male partners, some more than once.

 What's more, women are ten times more likely than men to be violently harmed by a partner (or intimate).
 Ten times more likely.
-And as you'd expect, poor women, single or divorced women, and African-American women are even more at risk for becoming victims of violent assault and rape.
 The rate of domestic violence is five times higher for women living below the poverty level.

 And what of child abuse?
 Do the widespread beating, torture, emotional abuse and murder of children--children, for God's sake--draw the sort of media attention and engender the kind of effective grassroots protest--en masse and online--as has Vick's admittedly horrendous behavior?
 Hardly.